intel/kernel-fuzzer-for-xen-project/README.md

 Using this tool you can fuzz both ring-0 (kernel-mode) and ring-3 (user-mode) code, including transition from one to the other using system calls.

 Using VM forks for fuzzing on Xen restricts you to fuzz only code that does not perform any I/O operation.
-This means the target code can't fetch data from disk or communicate over the network.
+This means for example that the target code can't fetch data from disk or communicate over the network.
 All code and data used for running your target needs to be already in memory when fuzzing begins.
 Interrupts are blocked during fuzzing so code that relies on timers is also out-of-scope.
 Furthermore, fuzzing is currently limited to a single vCPU so you won't be able detect race-conditions.

+Fuzzing memory that is located on DMA pages is possible but output written to DMA pages will never reach the device.
+Fuzzing addresses that are designated MMIO areas is not possible.
+However, if an input is read from MMIO and stored in the VM's normal memory, then that memory can be fuzzed if the harness is placed just after the MMIO read.
+During fuzzing writes to MMIO memory are discarded.

 # Contributions